Actindo-AG/Documentation/EDI/UserInterface/03a_LISTLogging.md

 ![List of messages](../../Assets/Screenshots/EDI/UserInterface/LogMessageDetailETL.png "[List of messages]")

+The list displays all ETL processes where an error has occurred and is described in the selected log message.
+Depending on the settings, the displayed columns may vary.
+All fields are read-only.
+If no ETL processes are involved, the *No ETL processes exist* notice is displayed.

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
     Click this button to update the list of the log message dependencies.